iskewedI/JShify/README.md

 - Getting and defining Typography.
 - Creating a "components" structure to improve the visibility of every component in the project.
 - Media objects => Image with Title and Description on the right.
+- Code validated with HTML and CSS validators.